At the Armistice signed with the Allies on November 11, 1918,

 signalled the fleet the predetermined code for immediate scuttle, the signal being a reference to a

 German navy drinking song that contained a line about ‘letting in the water’.
-Within an hour, all of

 The British ended up using the beached warship SMS Baden for target practice to test the effects of